Building a chicken coop may seem so simple at first.

 Plywood should only be used beneath your roof rather than as the only top cover for your coop.

-In a pinch, it will hold up for a year or two without protection, but it will
+In a pinch, it will hold up for a year or two without protection.

 Nails vs. Screws

 Nails are cheaper than screws and offer the best shear strength.

 They will bend rather than snap if the two surfaces they have fastened together are moving.

 On the other hand, screws are higher cost but have better tensile strength.

 Screws will not come out of place until you tell them to with a drill or impact.